mangiucugna/json_repair/README.md

 ```
 pipx install json-repair
 ```
-then run
+to know all options available:
 ```
 $ json_repair -h

-usage: json_repair [-h] [-i] [--ensure_ascii] [--indent INDENT] filename
+usage: json_repair [-h] [-i] [-o TARGET] [--ensure_ascii] [--indent INDENT] filename

 Repair and parse JSON files.

 positional arguments:
   filename              The JSON file to repair

 options:
   -h, --help            show this help message and exit
   -i, --inline          Replace the file inline instead of returning the output to stdout
+  -o TARGET, --output TARGET
+                        If specified, the output will be written to TARGET filename instead of stdout
-  --ensure_ascii   Pass the ensure_ascii parameter to json.dumps()
+  --ensure_ascii        Pass ensure_ascii=True to json.dumps()
   --indent INDENT       Number of spaces for indentation (Default 2)
 ```
-to learn how to use it

 ## Adding to requirements
 **Please pin this library only on the major version!**